Organic nomenclature in Chinese

 The Chinese Chemical Society (CCS; 中国化学会 (中國化學會)) lays out a set of rules based on those given by the International Union of Pure and Applied Chemistry (IUPAC) for the purpose of systematic organic nomenclature in Chinese.
 The chemical names derived from these rules are meant to correspond with the English IUPAC name in a manner that is close to one-to-one, while being adapted to and taking advantage of the logographic nature of the Chinese written language.
-A standard set of characters invented during the 20th century (vide infra), along with characters for the chemical elements and characters corresponding to standard chemical prefixes and suffixes, are used for this purpose.
+A standard set of characters invented during the 20th century, along with characters for the chemical elements and characters corresponding to standard chemical prefixes and suffixes, are used for this purpose.

 Derivation of Chinese characters

 The majority of the Chinese characters used for this purpose are phonosemantic compounds, with part of the character giving a general semantic category and the other part providing a pronunciation, usually based on the international (European) pronunciation.
 There are four common radicals (the part of the character that gives the semantic category) for these characters: